 I. What is Anthimeria?

-Anthimeria (also known as antimeria) is using a word in a new grammatical form, most often the usage of a noun as a verb.
+Anthimeria (also known as antimeria) is the usage of a word in a new grammatical form, most often the usage of a noun as a verb.

 II.
 Examples of Anthimeria

 Anthimeria is often used in everyday conversation as a form of slang.

 Here, the word “sleep,” usually a verb, is used as a noun.